+buffer-size

-buffer-size (Optional).
-A decimal integer specifying the size (in words) of the DSN/DS line buffer to be used in conjunction with the communications line.
-The integer must be within the range $304 < buffer-size < 4095$ when used with the SSLC or HSI, and between $304 < buffer-size < 1024$ when used with the INP.
+(Optional).
+A decimal integer specifying the size (in words) of the DS/3000 line buffer to be used in conjunction with the communications line.
+The integer must be within the range 304 < buffer-size < 4095 when used with the SSLC or HSI, and between 304 < buffer-size < 1024 when used with the INP.
 The default value is the buffer size entered in response to the PREFERRED BUFFER SIZE prompt during system configuration.
 This parameter overrides the MPE configured value when specified by the first user to open the given line.
-EXCLUSIVE (Optional).
-This parameter, if present, specifies that you want exclusive use of the communications line.
-If the requested line or specified communications interface is already open and you have specified the EXCLUSIVE option, DSN/DS will deny you access to the line (you cannot open it).
-(See "Line Opening Failures" later in this section.)
-Opening an EXCLUSIVE line requires the user to have CS and ND capability.
-QUIET (Optional).
-When you issue the :DSLINE command with this parameter added, the message identifying the DS line number is suppressed.